Design District: Sanford Design’s STARR POWER

 Architect and interior designer Julia Starr Sanford creates a new standard in residential design, born of the harsh realities and wild beauty of the Sunshine State.

-When Julia Starr Sanford was tapped to create the first-ever residence in Alys Beach, around 2004, she was met with an overwhelming challenge: design a coastal home that could not only withstand Category 5 hurricanes but also convey an everlasting beauty for generations to come.
+When Julia Starr Sanford was tapped to create one of the first-ever residences in Alys Beach, around 2004, she was met with an overwhelming challenge: design a coastal home that could not only withstand Category 5 hurricanes but also convey an everlasting beauty for generations to come.
 For the architect and interior designer, it was a challenge she was glad to accept, one that has helped define her career and a new Florida vernacular.
 As the principal of her eponymous Jacksonville-based firm, Sanford has trotted the globe designing luxury residences and boutique hotels that create meaning not only in her clients’ lives but also in the environment around them.

 Sanford says she’s always had an appreciation for the well-crafted.
 She was raised in Atlanta by an artsy mother who dabbled in designing interior spaces and a builder father who created large-scale commercial highway projects.
 The designer, who speaks in a soft, measured voice, has carried the notion of good building with her as she’s created spaces throughout Florida’s coastline, in the Bahamas and in Central America.
 Sanford’s impressive career has included early forays as art director of NBC’s Today show and the broadcast of the 1996 Summer Olympics in Atlanta.
 Now, in a field where women make up just 20 percent of licensed architects, she serves as a global leader in conscious building.
 Coupled with her strong foundation in industry, Sanford’s deft feminine intuition, which includes an innate understanding of how well-crafted homes enhance people’s lives, appears in her work.